At Albany Plantations we care about the people and the communities associated with our operations.

-- Hold an annual stakeholder event to share information on forestry management and HCV management.
+- Hold an annual stakeholder event to share information on forestry management and HCV management when requested by stakeholders.

 - Share information on this website about our forest management activities, including an annual summary of our operations and HCV management.

 - Have an annual presence at selected regional community events.

 - Are pleased attend and present at community stakeholder organisation events when invited.

 - Have an interactive function through which stakeholders can contact us.